-We will continue to closely monitor developments regarding COVID-19 and put in place extra precautions for the safety of our employees and customers as required.
+We will continue to closely monitor developments regarding COVID-19 and put in place additional safety precautions for employees and customers as required.

-For further information regarding these changes, customers can visit our Service Updates at queenslandrailtravel.com.au or call our reservations on 1800 872 467.
+For further information regarding these changes, visit our Service Updates at queenslandrailtravel.com.au or call our reservations on 1800 872 467.

 Train travel amendments and cancellation

-Queensland Rail Travel are waiving all cancellation and rebooking fees under the following conditions:
+Queensland Rail Travel is waiving all cancellation and rebooking fees for:

-- This includes all long-distance services, Kuranda Scenic Railway and Gulflander.
+- All long-distance services, Kuranda Scenic Railway and Gulflander.

 We've gone cashless

-At Queensland Rail Travel we are taking increased measures to safeguard our customers and employees from the potential spread of COVID-19.
-You can help us stop the spread by supporting card / EFTPOS transactions only.
+At Queensland Rail Travel we are taking increased measures to safeguard our customers and employees from the potential transmission of COVID-19.
+You can help us by supporting card / EFTPOS transactions only.